build-on-aws/content/posts/securing-wordpress-on-lightsail-lock-down-your-server/index.md

 ## Remove Application Logs

 A high traffic website, or even a popular article or post, can generate many logs.
-To reduce the number of log files and conserver disk space, we should periodically delete logs.
-This script, deletelogs.sh removes the oldest three log files for apache. mysql, and php.
+To reduce the number of log files and conserve disk space, we should periodically delete logs.
+This script, `deletelogs.sh` removes the oldest three log files for Apache, MySQL, and PHP.

 ```shell
 #!/bin/bash